 Our 200-acre farm.......

-lies at the base of Bald Knob at the top of West Mountain.
-This mountain is the basis of the headwaters for the Lost River.
+lies at the base of Bald Knob -- the top of West Mountain.
+This mountain is the beginnings of the headwaters for the Lost River.
 It lies along the 'Divide' in the easternmost part of Hardy County, West Virginia.
-We have lived here 36 years now.
-We have now lived here longer than any one family since the 1850's when deeds were recorded and maintained by the county.
+We have lived here 37 years.
+We have NOW lived here longer than any one family since the 1850's when deeds were recorded and maintained by the county.
 The farm elevation is 1800 ft.
 West Mountain's elevation is either 2615 or 2715 ft. depending on which map you use as reference.
 It snows most years--sometimes less, sometimes more (...this year far less than in 2016, a mere 8")!
 Fortunately, summers are relatively mild, with daytime temperatures in the 80's-90's; and comfortable nighttime temperatures in the 60's-70's.

-Our cows; sheep; "Flame RedDog" one-horse; "Tinkerbell Eoyore" one-donkey, and "Obie" one-rooster graze 100+ acres, The remaining woodland acreage is managed as wildlife habit; we gather just enough firewood from the 'dead and down' trees for our own use.
+Our cows; sheep; "Flame RedDog" one-horse, and "Tinkerbell Eoyore" one-donkey graze 100+ acres, The remaining woodland acreage is managed as wildlife habit; we gather just enough firewood from the 'dead and down' trees for our own use.
 Deer, squirrel and red fox thrive here.
 Coyotes do, as well, but are held at bay by the 'Don't Even Think About It' attitude of our ANATOLIA Sheep Dogs, "Sissy" and "Annie"!
 The stalwart 'ole Farm Shepherd, "Woodrow", provides backup when necessary!

 There is no 'real' cropland.
 In good years, we harvest hay from our one pasture field beyond the barn past the 'ram-pasture' pond.
 We otherwise make hay on the farm in nearby Bergton, Virginia, where my husband was raised.
 Our hay and pastures are fertilized and limed regularly and consists of orchard grass, timothy, and clovers.
 We buy alfalfa hay from a local farmer in nearby Broadway, Virginia, for the sheep during gestation and lambing.
 Unfortunately, alfalfa does not grow well at these higher elevations in our poorer high shale soils.